karane/spring-java-pocs/spring-processors-poc/README.md

 # Spring Processors POC

-This project demonstrates various processors and event listeners in Spring Core.
+This project demonstrates processors and event listeners in Spring Core.

 ## Included Listeners
 - `ContextRefreshedEvent Listener`: Triggered when the application context is refreshed.